subconcept-labs/ulangi/README.md

 ---

 ## Development principles
-- Make it easy to customize
 - Write type-safe code
 - Use design patterns
+- Make it easy to build/customize tools

 ---